albertogg/albertogg.github.com/_drafts/rack-middleware.md

 > all responses and one that adds a new route with a custom response.

-As explained in a previous post about [Rack basics][rack-basics], Rack is found on the most popular Ruby web frameworks as it's an adaptable interface for developing web applications.
+As explained in a previous post about [Rack basics][rack-basics], Rack is found on the most popular Ruby web frameworks, as it's an adaptable interface for developing web applications.
 In this post we are going to create two simple middlewares.
-The first one will add a custom header to all responses and the second one, will add a custom route that will respond to `/ping`.
-To glue all of this together we are using `Rack::Builder`.
+The first one will add a custom header to all responses, the second one will add a custom route that responds to `/ping` and to glue it all together we are using `Rack::Builder`.

 ## Things to know about Rack middleware

-There are few things that we need to know about Rack middleware in order to fully understand how it works:
+There are few things that we need to know about Rack middleware in order to fully understand how it works are:

 - Each middleware responds to a `call()` method.
 - Only receives one argument, the environment (`env`).
-- Responds with an array of: Integer as status code, hash of headers and array of body strings.
+- Responds with an array of: Integer as status code, hash of headers and array of strings as the body.
 - Each middleware is responsible of calling the next.

-Now that we know this let's go and start writing the middleware.
+Now that we know this, let's start writing the middleware.

 ## Adding a custom header

 For this first middleware we are going to add a custom header to all responses.
-The header will be following: `X-Custom-Header: customheader.v1`, it doesn't mean anything but we could also use something like `Content-Type: application/json; charset=utf-8`.
+We'll be using the following header: `X-Custom-Header: customheader.v1`.
+We could also use something like `Content-Type: application/json; charset=utf-8` if we wanted to.

-Create a file in a `lib` directory named `custom_header.rb` where the middleware will live and use the following code.
+**note:** our middleware will live in a `lib` directory.

 ```ruby
 # lib/custom_header.rb